nhsconnect/nhslogin/src/user-journeys.md

 To gain a high level verification, the user must first complete a low and medium level verification journey.

 There are three ways in which a user can acquire high level verification (P9).
-The user cases and what the Partner Service gets are the same but the user journey is different.
+The use cases and what the Partner Service gets are the same but the user journey is different.

 High level verification is needed when personal, confidential or sensitive information is being communicated either to or from the user.
 It is also required when the user can access their medical records e.g. GP record via a 3rd party – such as Co-op Health app, NHS App or TPP Airmid.

-IDVM is only available to P5 users who are registered for POL at their GP and their phone number matches the one against their GP record.
+Identity verification via mobile (IDVM) is only available to P5 users who are registered for Patient Online (POL) at their GP and their phone number matches the one against their GP record.

 <div class="design-example">
     <a href="https://raw.githubusercontent.com/nhsconnect/nhslogin/main/src/images/Journey_P9_IDVM.png" class="design-example__pop-out" target="_blank">Open the P9 IDVM journey in new window</a>